 - You want to spend your remaining time at home rather than in a hospital.

-Regardless of which path you choose, having an Advance Healthcare Directive is essential.
+Regardless of which path you choose, having an advance directive or living will is essential.
 These documents ensure your wishes are known even if you cannot speak for yourself.

 Frequently Asked Questions